BlackBeard085/x1console/README.md

-**Disclaimer - Please carry out any due diligence before use; by running X1 Console you assume all responsibilty of its use the creator is not responsible for any damages or losses.**
+**Disclaimer - Please read all relevant documents and carry out any necessary due diligence before using X1 Console.
+By using X1 Console, you acknowledge that you have read the documentation and understand the risks associated with cryptocurrency and related products.
+You agree that the creator of X1 Console is not liable for any damages or losses that may arise from your use of this product.
+Use at your own risk.**

 # X1'S THE BLACKPEARL - VALIDATOR CONSOLE BY BLACKBEARD